thuyetbao/strx/docs/sad.md

 strx.str_to_number("1,000,000.00", decimal_seperator=".", thousand_seperator=".")       # <--- Failure case, raise ValueError but hard to see the cause
 ```

-And based on this, we can see if we know decimal_seperator, we can get the correct thousand_seperator
-So that, we change to the radix point

-#### Decimenal

-Radix point

-In mathematics and computing, a radix point or radix character is a symbol used in the display of numbers to separate the integer part of the value from its fractional part.
-In English and many other languages (including many that are written right-to-left), the integer part is at the left of the radix point, and the fraction part at the right of it.

-A radix point is most often used in decimal (base 10) notation, when it is more commonly called the decimal point (with deci- indicating base 10).
-In English-speaking countries, the decimal point is usually a small dot (.) placed either on the baseline, or halfway between the baseline and the top of the digits (·) In many other countries, the radix point is a comma (,) placed on the baseline.

 These conventions are generally used both in machine displays (printing, computer monitors) and in handwriting.
 It is important to know which notation is being used when working in different software programs.
 The respective ISO 31-0 standard defines both the comma and the small dot as decimal markers, but does not explicitly define universal radix marks for bases other than 10.

 Fractional numbers are rarely displayed in other number bases, but, when they are, a radix character may be used for the same purpose.
 When used with the binary (base 2) representation, it may be called "binary point".